-Wearing braces can be a chore, but it’s a necessary treatment to fix teeth and jaw misalignments that could cause cavities and tooth decay.
+Wearing braces can be a chore, but it’s a necessary orthodontic treatment in Charlotte to fix teeth and jaw misalignments that could cause cavities and tooth decay.
 You might be wondering how to prevent tooth decay with braces.
 The answer is comprehensive and will help you keep your teeth healthy throughout the duration of your braces treatment.

 What is tooth decay?